PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-11 08:11:05
+Last updated: 2024-04-11 08:12:58
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: We're going to Buffalo... and I've seen women from there; the city's aptly named. - Barney Stinson